stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 a short grunt; but when Georgina saw what it was she rushed up with a shriek.
 It was Dick, the great St. Bernard, and he was lying still with reddened eyes and protruding tongue.

-  &ldquo;He&rsquo;s sick, Al!&rdquo; she cried. &ldquo;Do something for him, quick!&rdquo;
+   "He's sick, Al! " she cried.
+"Do something for him, quick! "

   The doctor looked at Surama, who had uttered something in a tongue unknown to Georgina.

-  &ldquo;Take him to the clinic,&rdquo; he ordered; &ldquo;I&rsquo;m afraid Dick&rsquo;s
+   "Take him to the clinic, " he ordered;  "I'm afraid Dick's caught the fever. "
-caught the fever.&rdquo;

   Surama took up the dog as he had taken poor Tsanpo the day before, and carried him silently to the building near the wall.
 He did not chuckle this time, but glanced at Clarendon